ChristofSchwarz/qs_on_Kubernetes/jwtcreate/readme/local_nodejs.md

 ## run locally
 Prerequesites:
+ - You have access with helm to Qlik Sense Enterprise on Kubernetes in your Cluster and you already edited the "identity-provider" section in the qliksense.yaml (readme.md)
  - You have NodeJS (and its package manager NPM) installed locally
- - You have access with helm to Qlik Sense Enterprise on Kubernetes in your Cluster, since you have to edit the "identityprovider" section
+ - You have downloaded this git and created your own SSH keys (recommended), the private key is in the same folder and called "priv.key"

 Open CMD or SH and navigate to this folder, where app.js is located.
 Run the following commands:
 ```
 npm install